nrccstat/Language-Closeness-Detection-and-Translation/README.md

 ```

 ## Notes
-- The Google Translate API might experience occasional delays or errors.
+- The Google Translate API may experience occasional delays or restrictions.
 - `langid` provides confidence scores, but accuracy depends on input length and complexity.
-- The predefined language samples help in determining the closest alternative language when `langid`'s ranking is inconclusive.
+- The predefined language samples help refine the closest language selection.

 ## Future Improvements
-- Add more predefined language samples for better similarity matching.
+- Expand predefined language samples for more accurate similarity comparisons.
-- Integrate more robust translation APIs to improve accuracy.
+- Improve error handling for Google Translate API failures.
-- Provide users with an option to select a target language manually.
+- Allow users to manually select the target language for translation.
-- Implement a database to store past translations for quick retrieval.
+- Implement caching to store previous translations for faster results.

 ## Contributing
 Contributions are welcome!
 Feel free to fork the repository, open an issue, or submit a pull request.